lmas/thesis/thesis.typ

 is possible to do on Edge devices directly.
 Doing so should enable more efficient data monitoring, with earlier anomaly detection, less data to store, and using less network traffic.
-Minimising both data storage and network traffic should help reduce the overall amount of spent resources, required for operating larger sensor networks.
+Minimising both data storage and network traffic should assist in reducing the overall amount of spent resources, required for operating larger sensor networks.

-And by reducing the continuous data stream from an individual sensor, to only have it sending out alerts, it might be possible to extend the sensor's lifetime.
+By reducing the continuous data stream from an individual sensor, to only have it sending out alerts, it might be possible to extend the sensor's lifetime.
 This is especially true if the sensor is running on battery power.

 == Delimitations

-Due to the limited time available to write a bachelor thesis, this one will constrain itself to only analyse the application of the Matrix Profile algorithm for detecting anomalies, rather than comparing it to other methods which previous surveys already have done extensively.
+Due to the limited time available to write a bachelor thesis, this one constrains itself to only analyse the application of the Matrix Profile algorithm for detecting anomalies, rather than comparing it to other methods which previous surveys already have done extensively.

-Also, the thesis will only explore the use of a single off-the-shelf device such as a Raspberry Pi and a small set of simple sensors such as temperature, humidity and light level.
+Also, the algorithm is only applied on a single off-the-shelf device such as a Raspberry Pi, together with a small set of simple sensors such as temperature, humidity, and light level.
-Any other, more advanced devices are simply too expensive and possibly too time consuming to work with.
+Although it is running a full operating system, the processing power of a Raspberry Pi can reflect the capabilities of other Internet-of-Things devices used in the industry.
+Smaller, "closer to the metal" devices such as Arduino might be too time consuming to work with as software is most often developed using C or Assembly (which are well-known to be difficult to work with) for these kinds of devices.

 == Thesis structure <structure>